Hey, I thought I just pop in for a quick recipe that you definitely should make before the damson/plum season is over.

 Not to forget the last component: port wine – it enhances the flavours and makes the sauce more adult ;) You can substitute it with any kind of juice when you are making this for kids of course.

-Alright, next batch of photos is coming soon!
+Alright, next batch of travel photos is coming soon!

 Boozy damson sauce (4 jars at 150 ml)